WSU-kduncan/ceg3120-cicd-JamesBennett5027/README-CD.md

 ```
 5. VpcId: !Ref VPC associates the SG with the VPC, ruel one allows SSH into the subnet ruel 2 allows ssh from wsu ruel 3 allows ssh from my house and the final rule allows http from anywhere

+cloud formation template from earlier in the semester
 ### docker on the EC2
 1. run sudo apt-get docker.io
 2. there are no other dependencies